Essential information for visa students

 - The date you will return to study

 - The reason that you need to be away from your course (with supporting documentary evidence if appropriate)

 If you do not apply for Authorised Absence, or your application is rejected, you will be expected to continue your regular attendance on your course.
-If you miss study without obtaining an official Authorised Absence, your absence from the course will be reported to the Home Office, which will then curtail (shorten) your Tier 4 visa.
+If you miss study without obtaining an official Authorised Absence, your absence from the course will be reported to the Home Office, which will then curtail (shorten) your Student Visa.

 You do not need an Authorised Absence to leave the UK during the official vacation periods.
 Please see the Academic Calendar for the dates of our official vacation periods.

 You can apply to interrupt or withdraw from your studies on our interrupting or withdrawing from studies page.
 We’d recommend that you speak with your personal tutor, Student Advice and your Campus Registry Office before deciding to interrupt or withdraw so you can be fully advised on how this will affect your course and any funding.

 If you interrupt your studies your current Student Visa will be curtailed (cancelled).
 You’ll need to apply for a new Student Visa when you are ready to return to full-time study.